timmcginley/Agile/Projects/README.md

 * The designs from the Advanced Building Design Course (41936)
 <!--* The model for the Skylab building on campus.-->

-[Computational and Parametric Design]: /Agile/Concepts/ComputationalDesign
+[Computational]: and Parametric Design: /Agile/Concepts/ComputationalDesign
 [meta disciplinary]: /Agile/Concepts/MetaDisciplinary

 <!--